Habib-0007/movie-app/README.md

 - **TanStack Query**: For fetching, caching, and managing server state.
 - **OMDB API**: Provides movie data for the application.
 - **Lucide Icons**: A beautiful and consistent icon library.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

+## License

+This project is open source and available under the [MIT License](LICENSE).
+(Add a license file if you wish to use the MIT license, and update this line).